Game show: 1980s–1990s

+In September 1998, Who Wants to Be a Millionaire? premiered in the United Kingdom with Chris Tarrant (who served as host until February 2014).
+It was the first game show in the UK to offer a jackpot of £1,000,000 and became a ratings success as soon as it premiered.
+This led to Michael Davies, who was at the time a young television producer, pitching the idea to the American Broadcasting Company (ABC) later that year.
+At the time, ABC was suffering from low ratings across all of its programming, and was on the verge of losing its status as one of the "Big Three" networks.
+In addition, the popularity of game shows hit a nadir in the mid-1990s United States (at which point The Price Is Right was the only game show still on daytime network television and numerous game shows designed for cable television were canceled).

-After the popularity of game shows hit a nadir in the mid-1990s United States (at which point The Price Is Right was the only game show still on daytime network television and numerous game shows designed for cable television were canceled), the British game show Who Wants to Be a Millionaire? began distribution around the globe.
-Upon the show's American debut in 1999, it was a hit and became a regular part of ABC's primetime lineup until 2002; that show would eventually air in syndication for seventeen years afterward.
+Davies (who had created the game show Debt for Lifetime Television and Win Ben Stein's Money for Comedy Central) decided to bring the show to the United States, certain that it would save ABC from collapse and revive interest in game shows.
+At this point, the British game show Who Wants to Be a Millionaire? began distribution around the globe, and upon the show's American debut in 1999, it was a hit and became a regular part of ABC's primetime lineup until 2002; Who Wants to Be a Millionaire would eventually air in syndication until May 2019 before being revived for primetime in April 2020.
 Several shorter-lived high-stakes games were attempted around the time of the millennium, both in the United States and the United Kingdom, such as Winning Lines, The Chair, Greed, Paranoia, and Shafted, leading to some dubbing this period as "The Million-Dollar Game Show Craze".
 The boom quickly went bust, as by July 2000, almost all of the imitator million-dollar shows were canceled (one of those exceptions was Winning Lines, which continued to air in the United Kingdom until 2004 even though it was canceled in the United States in early 2000); these higher stakes contests nevertheless opened the door to reality television contests such as Survivor and Big Brother, in which contestants win large sums of money for outlasting their peers in a given environment.
 Several game shows returned to daytime in syndication during this time as well, such as Family Feud, Hollywood Squares, and Millionaire.